jr0senblum/jc/README.md

     in other caching systems
   * Maps, Keys and Values can be any Erlang term
   * TTL is time-to-live in seconds
-* Consistency Assist through Sequence Number: An alternative API allows for a sequence-number parameter on the put/x, evict/x, match/x and remove/x operations.
+* Consistency assist through sequence numbers: An alternative API allows for a sequence-number parameter on the put/x, evict/x, match/x and remove/x operations.
 Operations whose sequence number is lower than the current, per-map max are disallowed thereby ensuring, for example, that stale puts do not overwrite newer ones due to the newer one beating the stale ones to the cache.
-*  JSON Query Support
+*  JSON query support
-   * Query by JSON: When Values are JSON, evict_match/2, evict_all_match/1 and values_match/2 search or evict keys whose JSON value, at a location specificed by a java-style, dot-path string, equals the given value.
-That is, jc:values_match(bed, "id.type=3") would return all values for Keys in the bed 'Map' whose JSON value was an object with an "id":3 in the top-level.
+   * Query by JSON: When Values are JSON, evict_match/2, evict_all_match/1 and values_match/2 will search or evict keys whose JSON value, at a location specificed by a java-style, dot-path string, equals the given value.
+That is, jc:values_match(bed, "id.type=3") would return all values, in the given map (bed), where that value was a JSON object, id, with a "type":3 at its top-level.
-   * Ad-hoc, Index Support: In order to support faster operations, (2-3 orders of magnitude), each map can have up to four, dot-path, strings configured for which jc will provide index support.
+   * Ad-hoc, index support: In order to support faster operations, (2-3 orders of magnitude), each map can have up to four, dot-path, strings configured (or added at run-time) for which jc will provide index support.
-   * Auto Index Recognition - Frequently used JSON querries will be automatically detected and indexing initiated.
+   * Auto index recognition - Frequently used JSON querries will be automatically detected and indexing initiated.
-* User Controlled Eviction
+* User controlled eviction
   * Map-level TTL: A job runs at configured intervals and removes items whose create-date is older than a map-specific, configured number of seconds.
   * Item-level TTL: PUTS can include a TTL which defines when the item should be evicted.
-Used for shorter TTLs, as an exception to a Map-level TTL, or when more precision is required than offered by the Map-level TTL.
+Used for shorter TTLs, as an exception to a Map-level TTL, or when more precision is required than that offered by the Map-level TTL.
 * Pub/Sub
   * Clients can subscribe to Map events for a specific key or